bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

+<b><i>Utilize HTTP/2</i></b>

-Utilize HTTP/2 HTTP/2 uses multiplexing, allowing multiple responses and requests to be sent simultaneously.
+HTTP/2 uses multiplexing, allowing multiple responses and requests to be sent simultaneously.
 It improves not only JavaScript performance but also website speed.

+<b><i>Avoid Unnecessary Loops</i></b>

-Avoid Unnecessary Loops Unnecessary looping is unfavorable.
+Unnecessary looping is unfavorable.
 Try to do as much work as possible outside of loops because the faster the loops get, the less you loop.
 Loops place additional strain on the browser and slow down the entire process.

+<b><i>Placement of Scripts</i></b>

-Placement of Scripts JavaScript should be placed at the bottom of the page to improve both rendering progress and download parallelization.
+JavaScript should be placed at the bottom of the page to improve both rendering progress and download parallelization.
 It will save the total amount of code required and make the page load faster.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">